 What I felt, with minimum requirements of life people of this village are very satisfied with the necessity of their living.
 I discovered a group of children carrying fresh fruits, an older person with a bucket of vegetables, young people fishing on the Tuni River.
-Those moments were enough to curve my face with a pleasing fashion.
+Those moments were enough to curve my face in a pleasing fashion.

 In this opportunity, I would like to mention that Majuli Island holds a total of 246 villages with a population of 1, 67,304 peoples according to the census 2011.
-The Island consists of mix communities such as the Mishing tribe, Sonwal kachauris, and Deoris.
+The Island consists of mixed communities such as the Mishing tribe, Sonwal kachauris, and Deoris.

 #1.
 SIGNIFICANT OF VILLAGE TRADITIONS

 Explaining all these villages in one article is not an easy task, neither have I wanted to make it lengthy.
 The “Mishing Village” is one of the most significant among them.
-The tribe houses are uniquely built with Bamboo and at least 6 feet above from the ground.
+The tribe houses are uniquely built with Bamboo and at least 6 feet above the ground.
 These houses are called “Sung Ghar” in the tribal language which protects them during the flood.

 During the festival the local music and dancing are mesmerizing.
 Other villages hold their unique identity as well, but mostly their cultures and traditions are the same.